Domics: Career

 In July 2010, Domics started a web comic, to be posted on Tumblr.
 This would later be called Domics, as his brand.
 He then created his main YouTube channel in August 2012, shortly after graduating from Toronto Metropolitan University with an architecture degree.
 By this time, he had accumulated over 100,000 followers on his Tumblr account.

 The next day, Domics posted his first YouTube video titled: "Domics: Rural" which set the tone for his channel.
 On his fourth video, titled "Domics: Relationship Status", he used a vlog format inspired by Swoozie.
 He would use this style for the majority of his following content.
 Since creating his YouTube channel, Domics has gained 7.34 million subscribers and 1.2 billion views.
 His most popular video, "Crushes", (published on September 26, 2016) had 33 million views as of April 2021.
 He releases about one video every month, most accumulating over a million views.
 Domics' animations typically consist of him talking about either specific experiences in his life or more general topics.
-The animations are also usually monochromatic, although in recent years he has used color in a majority of the animations.
+The animations are also usually monochromatic, although in recent years he has used colour in a majority of the animations.

+In 2022 he explained in a Twitch live now archived on his YouTube channel that he wished to take a break from video making in favor of his mental health.
+After a around a year he started uploading animations again, his schedule has currently slowed down to around a video every three months.